 Insert table 3 here

+Data analysis

+Data was analysed according to the following steps: (i) ordering the constructs from influencing perceptions to extreme hostile approach, i.e. (1) perceptions, (2) use of schemas, (3) guilt presumption, (4) self-fulfilling prophecy and (5) hostile approach; (ii) analysing the number of constructs endorsed by each participant; (iii) calculation of the total number of errors from mismatch of the predicted order; and (iv) calculation of statistical values.

 In order to determine whether the scale is valid, four statistics are produced: (i) the coefficient of reproducibility (CR); (ii), the minimum marginal reproducibility (MMR); (iii) the percentage improvement (PI); and (iv) the coefficient of scalability (CS) (Guttman, 1944; Cliff, 1977; Gothwal et al., 2009).